cloudedl/Wizards-Quest/README.md

 Damage will be determined by (math.random).
 Each ability button will run a function that attacks the enemy with chosen element type.

+Pokemon inspired battle type.
+Maybe a text box pops up that says "Not very effective" or "Super Effective!"

 ## Victory!
 ![You win!](/img/projectimages/IMG_0335.jpg)